ThisIsOurCountry-za/website/README.md

 ## Contributing

-If you want to contribute some code then please refer to [[contribution.md]]
+If you want to contribute some code then please refer to [our contribution guide](contribution.md)